 Price is the first consideration I look at when making a purchasing decision.
 The reason is that if I can’t buy a QUALITY product at a fair price, I will not be able to sell it to my customers at a cost they consider fair.

 It goes without saying that the word QUALITY is always capitalized at Fudpuckers – if we aren’t proud of a product or an ingredient it will never make it to our menu.

 I am convinced that you will be very happy with any seafood dish you choose from our menu of Oral Delights.
-My favorite shrimp dish is the Stuffed Shrimp Parmesan – large shrimp stuffed with locally sourced crabmeat and topped with my signature White Parmesan Cheese Sauce then broiled to perfection.
-My favorite fish dish is a new addition to the menu – Blackened Mahi with Alligator Sausage.
+My favorite shrimp dish is the Stuffed Shrimp Parmesan – large shrimp stuffed with locally sourced crab meat and topped with my signature White Parmesan Cheese Sauce then broiled to perfection.
+My favorite fish dish is one of our new chalkboard specials – Blackened Mahi with Alligator Sausage.
 We serve this over Roasted Potatoes that are to die for and Fresh Seasonal Veggies sautéed in butter.

 I hope you will agree that Fudpucker’s is the best seafood restaurant in Destin.